robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 ## Fields

 The `fields` option allows the definition of attribute fields that each correspond to a widget in the editor UI.
 Each of these attribute fields is nested in the fields option and placed within curly braces.
-In a nutshell, the `fields` option allows the user to build a template, and the field attributes in the `fields` option should be the same as the attributes in the frontmatter of the corresponding document type.
+In a nutshell, the `fields` option allows the user to build a template, and the field attributes in the `fields` option should be the same as the attributes in the front matter of the corresponding document type.
 Below is an image which shows the `config.yml` for the editor UI on the left, and a markdown file (a blog post) on the right.

 ![Comparison of config and posts templates](/img/posts/vs-code-md.png "Comparison of config and posts templates")